 The EVFTA covers all categories of intellectual property that are referred to in Sections 1 to 7 of Part II of the WTO Agreement on Trade Related Aspects of Intellectual Property Rights (TRIPS Agreement), namely:

-Registration of copyrights is conducted at the National Copyright Office.
+Registration of copyrights is currently conducted at the National Copyright Office.
+However, from 1st January 2023, applicants can register their copyrights or other IPR by sending the application dossier (link below) via post or submitting it online, here.
 Copyrights also apply to computer programs that cannot be patented.
 While copyright registration is not required in Vietnam, most patent experts suggest registering copyrights with the country’s copyright authorities.

 The registration dossier for copyrights and related rights should include: